 First Quarter Down!

 During the first quarter of the school year, we have celebrated Banned Books Week in the innovation center and created a Staff Picks display with book recommendations from all library assistants.
-MinecraftEdu Club started meeting again in October.
+MinecraftEdu Club started meeting again in October and has grown to over 100 members.
 Next month, Ms. Ratliff will be sharing the Warrington Minecraft club's successes with the Panhandle Library Access Network at their annual meeting.
 Last year, students crafted different novel settings in Minecraft, but this year they will also work on projects using science, math, and history.
-If you are interested in incorporating Minecraft into your lessons, please contact Ms. Ratliff.
-You are always welcome to try out Minecraft in the innovation center at any time.

 What's Coming Up?

 - The Scholastic Book Fair is scheduled for Friday, October 28th through Thursday, November 3rd and will be held in the innovation center.
-Book fair flyers will be in your boxes on Monday.
+Book fair flyers will be sent home next week.
+If you can't make it to the book fair during school hours, you may also shop at our online fair at http://www.scholastic.com/bf/wmsbookfair.
 All proceeds benefit the library to buy more books.

-- There will be an election-themed READ event on Tuesday, November 8th, in the innovation center during 3rd, 4th, & 5th periods.
+- There will be an election-themed READ event on Tuesday, November 8th, in the innovation center.
 The Reading Education Assistance Dogs are returning to the library on Election Day.
 There will be a collection of election-themed picture books on hand for students to read as they pet and read to trained therapy dogs.
 This is always a relaxing and enjoyable activity for students.
-If your students are interested in reading to dogs during their scheduled research time on Tuesday, 11/8, contact Ms. Ratliff to reserve a time.
-Small groups or full research classes welcomed!
+Students should inform their research teachers if they are interested in attending.

 - The Sunshine State Young Readers book club will be starting next month.
-ELA or reading classes are encouraged to visit the library next month to learn about this year's SSYRA selection.
-Ms. Ratliff can do book talks for the 15 books on the list, and the library assistants are working on creating book trailers for all of these books.
+ELA and reading classes will be invited to visit the library next month to learn about this year's SSYRA selection.
+Ms. Ratliff will do book talks for the 15 books on the list, and the library assistants are working on creating book trailers for all of these books.
 Student book club applications will be shared in November.